LitRidl/tmux-gruvbox-bundle/README.md

 * A wide selection of Gruvbox variants - Gruvbox Original and Gruvbox Material are available in Dark and Light modes with Soft/Medium/Hard contrast options.
 * A variety of optional status lines (powerline status lines, "pills", boxes, and others).
-* Correct and complete styling of "raw" tmux - both the default status line (activity and bell, zoomed pane, first/last panes, etc) and the full range of tmux UI elements (popup windows, copy mode including matches and marks, `status-keys vi` command prompt command mode, `Prefix + q` pane numbers, etc).
+* Correct and complete styling of "raw" tmux - including the default status line (activity and bell, zoomed pane, first/last panes, etc) and the full range of tmux UI elements (popup windows, copy mode including matches and marks, `status-keys vi` command prompt command mode, `Prefix + q` pane numbers, etc).
 * Support for nearly every tmux styling option.
-* Support of transparency (see [Transparency](#transparency))
+* Support of transparency (see [Transparency](#transparency)).
 * Works well under a wide range of brightness, gamma, and color temperature settings (as set by [redshift](https://github.com/jonls/redshift), [gammastep](https://gitlab.com/chinstrap/gammastep), or [f.lux](https://justgetflux.com/)).

 ## Installation

-To display the status line icons or utilize Powerline-based themes, please use one of the [Powerline patched fonts](https://github.com/powerline/fonts).
-Even better, you could use one of the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) which already includes Powerline Symbols, Devicons, Font Awesome, among others.
-In many terminal emulators like [Kitty](https://sw.kovidgoyal.net/kitty/faq/#kitty-is-not-able-to-use-my-favorite-font), [Foot](https://codeberg.org/dnkl/foot#fonts), and [WezTerm](https://wezfurlong.org/wezterm/config/lua/wezterm/nerdfonts.html) it is possible to eliminate the need for patched fonts by using a symbols-only variant of font as a "fallback font".
+To display the status line icons or utilize Powerline-based themes, use one of the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) which already includes Powerline Symbols, Devicons, and Font Awesome, among others.
+If you want only Powerline icons and nothing extra, you may use one of the [Powerline patched fonts](https://github.com/powerline/fonts).
+The preferred way available in many terminal emulators like [Kitty](https://sw.kovidgoyal.net/kitty/faq/#kitty-is-not-able-to-use-my-favorite-font), [Foot](https://codeberg.org/dnkl/foot#fonts), and [WezTerm](https://wezfurlong.org/wezterm/config/lua/wezterm/nerdfonts.html), is to avoid using patched fonts and just install a symbols-only [Symbols Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.1.1/NerdFontsSymbolsOnly.zip) as a "fallback font".
+This way you can use any font you like, including non-monospace, without patching it or relying on a small set of pre-patched fonts.

-If you don't want to install patched or fallback fonts, there is an option to use status line themes that don't rely on them.
+If you don't want to install patched or fallback fonts, there is an option to use status line theme that don't rely on them.
 Alternatively, you can use the default tmux status line by setting `set -g @gruvbox-statusline-theme "none"` in your tmux configuration file.

 ### TPM